-Line 12-Estate's or Trust's Share of Alternative Minimum Taxable Income the amount on Schedule E (Form 1040), line 37, column (c).
-If that amount is larger than the amount you would otherwise enter on line 12, enter that amount instead and write "Sch.
-Q" on the dotted line next to line 12.
+Line 29-Estate's or Trust's Share of Alternative Minimum Taxable Income

+For an estate or trust that held a residual interest in a REMIC, line 29 may not be less than the estate's or trust's share of the amount on Schedule E (Form 1040), line 37, column (c).
+If that amount is larger than the amount you would otherwise enter on line 29, enter that amount instead and write "Sch.
+Q" on the dotted line next to line 29.